amunategui/amunategui.github.io/_posts/2014-11-10-wallstreet.md

 <BR><BR>
 **Creating The Outcome Variable**
 <BR><BR>
-This is the heart of the system and its a bit tedious so hold on.
+This is the heart of the system and it's a bit tedious so hold on.
 What are we trying to predict?
 Whether the next trading day's volume for a chosen symbol will be higher or lower than the current trading day (this doesn't have to be the ``volume`` field of <b>FISV</b>, it could be the ``high`` or ``close`` of any other symbol for which we have data):